Apply Today!Summer Camps

 Are you a rising high school junior living in South Carolina?
-Do you want to do your school work from home?
+Do you want to do your schoolwork from home?
 Do you excel at online learning?
 Are you interested in receiving a high-level STEM foundation from faculty who are experts in their fields and, more importantly, caring teachers?
 If you answered yes to these questions, then this program is for you!

 All students in this program will take biology, chemistry, English, US history, and math as juniors.
 Juniors will take either Pre-Calculus or Calculus I for their math class—placement will depend on students’ mathematical background.
 As seniors, students will take computer science, engineering, English, math (Calculus I or Calculus II), and physics.
-Pre-Calculus and engineering will be offered at the honors level, all other classes will be offered as AP or dual enrolled classes.
+Pre-Calculus and engineering will be offered at the honors level.
+All other classes will be offered as AP or dual-enrolled classes.

 No!
 Classes will meet three to four times a week for an hour each, so you might have some gaps in your schedule between classes.
 This time is great for studying or doing homework.
 Students have some structured study time (called QUEST) built into each week.
 During QUEST, they will check in with the Program Coordinator and then do school work on their own, with peers, or with the help of faculty members.
 Faculty members will also hold office hours throughout the day—a time for students to get one-on-one assistance from their teachers.

-Labs are an important part of many STEM classes.
+Labs are an essential part of many STEM classes.
 Students will receive (free of charge) lab kits for each lab science class.
 These kits will give students what they need to complete safe labs at home with the guidance of their teacher.
-Depending on the class, there might be chances for students to come to our campus in Hartsville, SC for on-campus labs.
+Depending on the class, there might be chances for students to come to our campus in Hartsville, SC, for on-campus labs.
 If students are not comfortable coming to campus, they will be provided with alternative activities that can be done at home.

 We will place juniors into math classes based on a math placement assessment and the previous math classes a student has taken.
 Students who take Pre-Calculus as juniors will take Calculus I as seniors, and students who take Calculus I as juniors will take Calculus II as seniors.